The Geometry of Flux Surfaces with Quasi-Poloidal Symmetry: Introduction

 There has been recent success in optimising for QI fields with suitable properties for plasma confinement \citep{Goodman23,Sánchez_2023}.
 Thus, stellarators with QI fields are now tenable candidates for fusion reactors \citep{lion25,Hegna_2025}.
 In designing a reactor, it is useful to understand the landscape of viable magnetic fields.
-However, understanding QI fields is a difficult task, as QI is fundamentally a global, topological property.
-QP, albeit more restrictive, is more amenable to theoretical understanding, since quasisymmetry is a local constraint.
+Understanding QP further progresses this goal, despite QP being a more restrictive assumption than QI.

 Despite their attractive properties, quasi-poloidal magnetic fields are overlooked, often on the basis of two theoretical arguments.
 Firstly, there is a prevailing misconception (see, e.g., \citealt{garren_existence_1991}) that if the radial drift vanishes pointwise, then the magnetic field strength must be constant on the flux surface, which is unreasonably constraining.
 This is not true, however: QP flux surfaces with zero net toroidal current also have vanishing radial drift.
+As \cite{palumbo1968_Closed_MHD} first showed, given vanishing radial drift, the orthogonals to field lines must be symmetry directions of the field strength.
+If these orthogonals do not close on themselves, it does indeed follow that the field strength is a flux function.
+QP circumvents this argument, since the orthogonals to the field lines do indeed close on themselves.
 Granted, the only explicitly known class of magnetic fields that has geodesic field lines is the \cite{palumbo1968_Closed_MHD} magnetic fields, which do have constant field strength on the flux surfaces and are the only axisymmetric fields with this property \citep{SCHIEF_2003}.
-Nonetheless, the lack of analytical QP solutions does not preclude the attainment of very accurate, numerically generated QP magnetic fields.
+Nonetheless, the lack (or impossibility) of exact analytical QP solutions does not preclude the attainment of very accurate, numerically generated QP magnetic fields.